 Also, it’s been noted in several studies that this activation increases mitochondrial biogenesis in muscle tissue.
 That means it can literally remodel muscles.
 Not dramatically, but enough to be noted.

-So Cardarine is often also describes an exercise mimetic, because it mimics an effect in the body that occurs with exercise, where fast twitch muscle fiber is slowly converted to stronger and denser slow twitch muscle fiber.
+So Cardarine is often also described as an exercise mimetic because it mimics an effect in the body that occurs with exercise, where fast-twitch muscle fiber is slowly converted to stronger and denser slow-twitch muscle fiber.

 All that together, and what you’ve got is something which gives you more energy availability, users fat as an energy source where the body would often use glucose, and that can help to increase your muscle recovery times and development.

 SARMs require a PCT supplement (usually Nolvadex or Clomid), to help address the fact that because they mimic the action of testosterone in the body, the body starts to shut down its own production thinking it has too much.